This tutorial demonstrates how to show rows containing specific text in Excel and Google Sheets.

-1. First, turn on the filter.
-Click on any cell in the data range (B1:B12) and in the Ribbon, go to Home > Sort & Filter > Filter.
+- First, turn on the filter.
+Click on any cell in the range (B1:B12) and in the Ribbon, go to Home > Sort & Filter > Filter.

 As a result, only cells containing –mouse– (cells B2 and B12) are displayed, while other cells are hidden.
-Note that Excel is not case-sensitive in filter conditions, so both uppercase and lowercase values will be filtered.
+Note that Excel is not case-sensitive in filter conditions, so both uppercase and lowercase values are filtered.

 Filter Text That Begins With

 You can also show only rows that begin with wireless–.

 - Click on the filter button next to Product, choose Text Filters, and click Begins With…

 - In the pop-up window, enter wireless in the field to the right of “begins with,” and click OK.

 As a result, only cells beginning with wireless– (cells B4 and B12) are displayed; all other cells are hidden.

 Another possibility is to show only rows that end with –phone.